christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 *Military site, NSPR, early 2017*

-Even though the resistance suffered a hefty amount of attrition from fighting not only against the estonian army, the baltic territorial defense and UNFIBAL personell, but now also the CSDP coalition, there was no noticable dip in ammunition or equipment, which led to accusations of Russia providing heavy equipment to the resistance fighters.
+Even though the resistance suffered a hefty amount of attrition from fighting not only against the estonian army, the baltic territorial defense and UNFIBAL personnel, but now also the CSDP coalition, there was no noticable dip in ammunition or equipment, which led to accusations of Russia providing heavy equipment to the resistance fighters.
 This was not a very far fetched claim, since there was literally